cleavetv/unity-framework/Docs/SceneObjectDataObject.md

 # SceneObjectData

 The SceneObjectData is a container for objects created at runtime.
+The container is what provides the invocation of the framework [Interfaces](Interfaces.md) available so any object you want to have the interface methods automatically invoked on needs to be inside of a SceneObjectData container.

+##  `InitializeSceneObjects()`

 Upon calling the `InitializeSceneObjects()` method it will iterate the objects in its containers reflecting on the [interfaces](Interfaces.md) implemented.

-The container functionality is what provides the invocation of the framework [Interfaces](Interfaces.md) available so any object you want to have the interface methods automatically invoked on needs to be inside of a SceneObjectData container.
+It will then set its internal state to initialized, further calls to `InitializeSceneObjects()` will be ignored.

 ## Adding objects after calling `InitializeSceneObjects()`